 The biggest rub is that the Senate Democrats’ plan is somewhat vague, leaving many of the decisions about closing tax loopholes or the specifics of spending cuts to various Senate committees, including a huge volley of decisions to the Senate Finance Committee, chaired by Max Baucus, D-Mont.

 Baucus argued last week that the budget resolution should not include instructions for tax reform, as it does, because that would impede the process of overhauling the tax code in 2013 or 2014 in a comprehensive way.
 An overhaul is one of his major goals and one he shares with his Republican counterpart on the House Ways and Means Committee, Chairman Dave Camp of Michigan.

 By Wednesday afternoon, Republicans had yet to fully digest the Senate Democrats’ proposal.
 They did not receive a full copy of the plan until late Wednesday afternoon after the committee meeting.

 In early cursory reviews, Budget Committee ranking member Jeff Sessions, R-Ala., criticized the Senate Democrats’ proposal because it did not balance the budget in 10 years, as the House GOP plan does.
 Sen. Chuck Grassley, R-Iowa, also pointed out that there was no way to cut $1 trillion in tax loopholes or breaks without hitting the middle class.

 Senate Budget Committee aides said they expected the plan to receive the support of every Democrat on the panel.

-This article appears in the March 14, 2013, edition of National Journal Daily as Senate Democrats Release Budget Blueprint.
+This article appears in the March 14, 2013, edition of NJ Daily as Senate Democrats Release Budget Blueprint.